What is Heroin?

 - Feelings of heaviness in the limbs

-Users may drift in and out of consciousness for hours, known as “nodding” or “on the nod.”
+Heroin use may cause abusers to drift in and out of consciousness for hours, known as “nodding” or “on the nod.”

 Other unwanted side effects may include: